-SB 458 will be heard in the Senate Health Policy Committee on Tuesday, 1/30, FAFP will be present and offer its support of the bill.
+SB 458 was approved by the Senate Health Policy Committee on Tuesday, 1/30 and will be heard in the Senate Commerce Committee on Tuesday, 2/6.

 Legislation of Interest to Family Medicine (listed alphabetically)

 Autonomous Practice for Certified Psychiatric Nurses - HB 771 by Rep. Webster Barnaby (R-Deland) and SB 936 by Sen. Ana Maria Rodriguez (R-Doral) authorize advanced practice registered nurses who are certified as psychiatric nurse practitioners to engage in autonomous practice under certain circumstances.